easy sourdough starter from scratch

 I like to mix my starter with a slender silicon spatula to reach the bottom easily and keep the edges of the jar cleaner.

-Cover the baby starter with plastic wrap or a lid (screwed loosely) and let it sit in a warm area (75°F is ideal) until the next morning.
+Cover the baby starter with a loose lid and let it sit in a warm area (75°F is ideal) until the next morning.

 A starter will commonly bubble and rise dramatically between days 2 and 3, but this is no indication that it is ready for baking.
 You probably won’t notice any sour smell at this point.

-To the 50 grams starter, add 50 grams all-purpose flour and 50 grams lukewarm water.
-Stir to combine, cover, and set in a warm place.
+To the 50 grams of remaining starter, add 50 grams of all-purpose flour this time and 50 grams of lukewarm water.
+Stir until everything is combined.
+Cover and set in a warm place until the next morning.

 Note: Feeding with equal weights flour and water creates a “100% hydration starter.”
 This hydration is commonly called for in many sourdough recipes.

-It may smell more like gym socks or acetone than delicious sourdough bread since it has not reached the proper balance of yeasts and bacteria.
+Your sourdough starter may smell off-putting like gym socks, vomit, or vinegar.
+It won’t smell like delicious sourdough bread until it reaches the proper balance of yeasts and bacteria.
+This is normal!

 immature starter in need of a refreshment